hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02b-GameProg.md

 This example will work like the previous example.
 However, it is a definite improvement, because the timer waits for the function to finish everything inside before calling it again.

-For several years, setTimeout was the best and most popular JavaScript implementation of game loops.
-This changed when Mozilla presented the requestAnimationFrame API, which became the reference W3C standard API for game animation.
+For several years, `setTimeout` was the best and most popular JavaScript implementation of game loops.
+This changed when Mozilla presented the `requestAnimationFrame` API, which became the reference W3C standard API for game animation.

+#### requestAnimationFrame Function

 __Using the `requestAnimationFrame` API__